iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 > “How smooth must be the language of the whites, when they can make right look like wrong, and wrong like right.” ---Blackhawk

-Word choice and the functioning of language itself has become an important sub-field within indigenous history.
+Word choice and the functioning of language itself has become an important subfield within indigenous history.
 As Patricia Limerick has noted, "the process of invasion, conquest, and colonization was the kind of activity that provoked a shiftiness in verbal behavior."[^1] Blackhawk's quote demonstrates that modern scholars were not the first